 Arrifana, Portugal

 The Arrifana Sunset Festival, held in late July, is the main event of the summer season in this coastal village in the Algarve region.
-Arrifana also became known for the Rota Vicentina trails, popular among European hikers, and Praia da Arrifana beach, next to the ruins of a local Moorish fortress.
+Arrifana is also known for the Rota Vicentina trails, popular among European hikers, and Praia da Arrifana beach, next to the ruins of a local Moorish fortress.
 Indulge in traditional dishes like grilled fish with sweet potatoes.

 Klitmøller, Denmark